-"I love Bethnal Green, it is situated perfectly on the central line and it great for getting around easily.
-Brick Lane market on a Sunday only a 10 minute walk, along with the great life night in Shoreditch, it is the perfect place to be to really enjoy London for what it is, a busy exciting cosmopolitan city."
+"I love Bethnal Green.
+It is situated perfectly on the central line and is great for getting around easily.
+Brick Lane Market on a Sunday is only a 10 minute walk away, along with the great night life in Shoreditch.
+It is the perfect place to really enjoy London for what it is – a busy, exciting, cosmopolitan city."

 "I have lived in East London and have had the amazing opportunity of being born and bred in the heart of it!
 Bethnal Green has a lovely community and wonderful niche markets, local parks, cheap and cheerful as well as classy restaurants!
 If you're a fan of food look no further!
 Brick Lane, (which is round the corner!) has a large flea market with stalls selling antiques, clothes, bric-a-brac and all sorts of other weird and... more

 "Behind every corner is an undiscovered hangout.
 A giant adventure playground in the heart of the city"

 "Bethnal Green is an awesome, urban area with an eclectic mix of people, ranging from students, arty hipsters, professionals working in the city to old school Cockney and Bangladeshi residents selling local wares (such as jellied eels, pie & mash and beautiful saris).
 Bethnal Green Road itself has everything you need from supermarkets, fresh fruit and veg stalls, excellent breakfast places (E Pelliccis and Cafe 338), numero... more

 What do you like about E2?

 Did you know?

 "In 1980 journalist Duncan Campbell entered (illegally) down an access shaft in Bethnal Green and attempted to cycle to Westminster.
 He was amazed at how well maintained and extensive the tunnels were under the city and had no need of a map as they were very well signposted."

 Mum & Baby YogaYoga Place